 Really dig deep into the details.
 Investigate the key frustrations that your prospect is dealing with.
-Approximate how much would these hurdles are costing them.
+Approximate how much would these hurdles be costing them.

 Also, notice if the company is in a state of change.
 If they are undertaking a complete revaluation of their strategy due to external or internal influence.
 This helps because companies in such a state of flux are more receptive of solutions that can improve their current predicament.

 Verify if the customer you are dealing with has the authority to act and is not bogged down by a mass of company policies.